nubbsterr/ELK-SIEM-Setup/README.md

 Script Block Logging needs to be enable in accordance to PS 5.1 documentation below.
 See sources for more info.

-Will create Kill Chain diagram of attack.
+Will create Kill Chain diagram of attack using Excalidraw.

-# Setting up Attack #2: Attack Story and Kill Chain Diagram
+# Incident #2: Attack Story and Kill Chain Diagram
 <strong>Under construction.
 This area is for my own personal notes for future steps of the project!
 Stay tuned :)</strong>

 An IEX exploit that results in a payload being downloaded and executed on a machine; installing an infostealer.
 Initial access done by phishing, asserting that a 0day security patch was supposed to be done by a fake IT/Help desk email by Scattered Spider (why not).
 Coworker deams it as a false positive but you investigate further and isolate the system from the network.
 You locate the infostealer program, which originally planned to exfil the data to a remote Discord server and delete it before it can do further damage.